 3. How are polytechnic graduates considered for admission?

-For the admission of polytechnic graduates to the University, the Singapore-Cambridge GCE O-level examination results and the polytechnic's semester GPA are both taken into consideration.
-These grades translate to the University Admission Score (UAS) which is used to evaluate the applicant for admission.
+From the AY 2020/2021 admissions exercise, admission of polytechnic graduates to the University will be based on their polytechnic academic results, i.e. Grade Point Average (GPA).
 Some NUS undergraduate courses will only consider polytechnic graduates with accredited diplomas.
 Please refer to the list of accredited diplomas at http://www.nus.edu.sg/oam/apply-to-nus/polytechnic-diploma-from-singapore/subject-pre-requisites.

-Table 1 shows the indicative grade profile of A-level graduates who were offered admission in Academic Year (AY) 2018/2019.
+Table 1 shows the indicative grade profile of A-level graduates who were offered admission in Academic Year (AY) 2021/2022.
 The grades indicated at the 10th and 90th percentiles are for the three H2 and one H1 content-based subjects, in that order.
-The grade profile assumed the grade C for General Paper and Project Work.
+The grade profile assumes the grade C for General Paper and Project Work.
 The 10th percentile grade profile refers to the grades attained by the last candidate of 90% of the successful applicants who were offered admission.
-For example, if the 10th percentile grade profile is ABC/A (three H2 / one H1), it means that the bottom 10% of the applicants offered places score below the grades of ABC/A. If the 90th percentile grade is AAA/B, it means that the top 10% of the successful applicants score above AAA/B.
+For example, if the 10th percentile grade profile is ABC/A (three H2 / one H1), it means that bottom 10% of the applicants offered places scored below the grades of ABC/A. If the 90th percentile grade is AAA/B, it means that the top 10% of the successful applicants scored above AAA/B.

-The 10th percentile grade profile serves as an indicator of the admission requirement for each course.
-The actual admission requirement is not provided as there may be outliers in the intake for a given year, whereas a 10th percentile grade profile provides a more stable and accurate indication of overall quality of the students who were offered places.
+The 10th percentile grade profile serves as an indicator of the cut-off point for each course.
+The actual cut-off point is not provided as there may be outliers in the intake for a given year, whereas a 10th percentile grade profile provides a more stable and accurate indication of overall quality of the students who were offered places.

 As admission to the University is based on competition amongst applicants for that year, the applicants’ choice of courses and available course places will determine the admission requirements.
 Hence, the representative grade profile for a more competitive or popular course may be much higher compared to another course.

-The A-level grade profile and Polytechnic GPA are based on last year's admission requirement.
+The A-level Grade Profile and Polytechnic GPA are based on last year’s admission requirement.
 Each year, the A-level Grade Profile and Polytechnic GPA may differ depending on the number and performance of applicants and the places available for the course.
-This means that meeting the previous year's (AY 2018/2019) A-level Grades or Polytechnic GPA are only indicative and does NOT guarantee admission to the course for the following year (AY 2019/2020).
-Moreover, it should be noted that besides GPA, the Singapore-Cambridge O-level results of polytechnic applicants are also taken into consideration.
+This means that meeting the previous year’s (AY 2021/2022) A-level Grades or Polytechnic GPA are only indicative and does NOT guarantee admission to the course for following year (AY 2022/2023).

-Undergraduate courses such as Medicine, Dentistry, Music, Nursing, Law, Architecture and Industrial Design require additional assessment such as interviews, auditions, selection tests and portfolios as part of the admission requirement.
+Undergraduate courses such as Architecture, Dentistry, Industrial Design, Landscape Architecture, Law, Medicine, Music, Nursing and Philosophy, Politics & Economics (PPE) require additional assessment such as interviews, auditions, selection tests and portfolios as part of the admission requirement.
 The processes for interviews and selection tests are done rigorously.
 For instance, an applicant selected for the Medicine interview will go through multiple panels of interviewers who will not be given the academic results of interviewees.
-Selection to these competitive courses will be based on academic merit and the applicant's performance at the interviews and tests.
+Selection to these competitive courses will be based on academic merit and the applicant’s performance at the interviews and tests.

-The admission criteria for AY 2019/2020 may vary from the information set out in the Tables due to changes in applicants' preferences and number of vacancies from the last academic year.
+The admission criteria for AY 2022/2023 may vary from the information set out in the Tables due to changes in applicants’ preferences and number of vacancies from the last academic year.
 Applicants are advised to appeal for courses that require A-level grades and Polytechnic GPA that are close to the A-level grades or Polytechnic GPA they have obtained.
+They must also satisfy subject prerequisites for the courses they wish to be considered.

 Local applicants with IB and NUS High School qualifications are relatively fewer in number compared to those with the Singapore-Cambridge GCE A-levels and Singapore polytechnic diplomas.
 The sample size of applicants with these two qualifications is too small to arrive at a grade profile that is an accurate reflection of the academic requirements for the various undergraduate courses.
-We have, therefore, not included the grade profile for these two groups of students.
+The grade profile for these two groups of students are therefore not included.

 NUS Office of Admissions